netlify/cli/docs/netlify-dev.md

 # note: each of these fields are OPTIONAL, with an exception that when you're specifying "command" and "port", you must specify framework = "#custom"
 [dev]
-  command = "yarn start" # Command to start your dev server port = 8888 # Port that the dev server will be accessible on targetPort = 3000 # Port of target app server publish = "dist" # If you use a _redirect file, provide the path to your static content folder jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser
+  command = "yarn start" # Command to start your dev server port = 8888 # The port that the netlify dev will be accessible on targetPort = 3000 # The port for your application server, framework or site generator publish = "dist" # The path to your static content folder jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser
 ```